MyUNiDAYS/unidays-dotnet/README.md

 {
     static void Main()
     {
-        // UNiDAYS will provide your region specific partnerId var partnerId = "somePartnerId";
+        // UNiDAYS will provide your partnerId
+        var partnerId = "somePartnerId";

         var directTrackingDetails = new DirectTrackingDetailsBuilder(partnerId, "GBP", "the transaction")